wp-plugins/wp-term-order/readme.txt

 When activating for an entire network, each site will have it's own ordering.

+== Screenshots ==

+1. Drag and drop your categories, tags, and custom taxonomy terms

 == Frequently Asked Questions ==

 = Does this create new database tables? =